 The islands of Bermuda do not have mountains, thus rivers or streams.
 However, fresh water is gathered naturally from rain and stored underground.
 Under the islands is a vast system of caves carved over eons into marine limestone.
 Only a few caves are known and there is much more to discover.

-were discovered in the early 20th century, when 2 boys lost their cricket ball down a hole.
+The Crystal Caves were discovered in the early 20th century when 2 boys lost their cricket ball down a hole.
 Climbing into the vast darkness, the boys realized the significance of the discovery.
-Over the next one hundred years the cave were open to scientists, locals and then visitors by adding stairs and ramps.
+Over the next one hundred years, the cave was open to scientists, locals and then visitors by adding stairs and ramps.
 Our tour guide Lenny explained while growing up, how he and his friends would sneak into the caves through the original entrance by rope.
 Now the hole is sealed and gates lock the entrances.
 The only way to gain access outside of tours is through the open ocean into a maze of underground tunnels.
 "Which does happen" explains Lenny, "because we find clues left on the formations."
-Once a pair of sunglasses was sitting atop a large formation jutting above the waters surface.
+Once a pair of sunglasses was sitting atop a large formation jutting above the surface of the water.
 The park checked the locks, cameras and found nothing.
 The only way inside could only be the underground, underwater tunnels.
-The water inside the caves ebb and flow with the tide.
+The water inside the caves ebbs and flow with the tide.

-If you go to Bermuda, there is so much to do from beaches, sunsets, diving, hiking, and exploring.
+If you are visiting Bermuda, there is so much to do from beaches, sunsets, diving, hiking, and exploring.
 Don't miss what is underneath your feet, deep in the Earth.
-The caves are a pleasant and cooling diversion from the island sunshine.
+The caves are a pleasant and cooling diversion from the island serious sunshine.
 Ask for Lenny, "he's yewr bye."